axelvaldez/radical-companies/_posts/rads/2023-04-19-all-about-rads.markdown

 ---

 <div style="display:none;">
- <p>A RAD is a dimensionless unit and people measure their contributions with <span class='_paradigm'>RAD</span>s.
-They represent any kind of contribution, not just financial.</p>
+ <p>A RAD is a dimensionless unit that measure contribution.
+Any kind, not just financial.</p>
 </div>

 <h1>What Are <span class='_paradigm'>RAD</span>s?</h1>